Local Security

 command.

-confine a user to a chrooted environment
+to isolate user accounts to a chrooted environment.

 -